Contempt: Cultural context

 Ekman and Friesen (1986) identified a specific facial expression that observers in ten different cultures, both Western and non-Western, agreed signaled contempt.
-In this study, citizens of West Sumatra, Indonesia, viewed photos of American, Japanese, and Indonesian people.
+In this study, residents of West Sumatra, Indonesia, viewed photos of American, Japanese, and Indonesian people.
 Their ability to classify some facial expressions as contempt versus the primary emotions of anger, disgust, happiness, sadness, fear, or surprise showed that across cultures, general contempt is universally understood (with level of agreement equating to 75%).

 "An expression in which the corner of the lip is tightened and raised slightly on one side of the face (or much more strongly on one side than the other) signaled contempt."
-This study showed that contempt, as well as the outward expression of contempt, can be pointed out across Western and Non-Western peoples when contrasted with other primary emotions..
+This study showed that contempt, as well as the outward expression of contempt, can be pointed out across Western and Non-Western peoples when contrasted with other primary emotions.

 In American English the use of the word "contempt" has declined since the early 19th century, while in the 21st century the word "disrespect" has become relatively more common.

 Characteristics

 Paul Ekman, a widely recognized psychologist, found six emotions that were universally recognized: anger, disgust, fear, joy, sadness, and surprise.
 Findings on contempt are less clear, though there is at least some preliminary evidence that this emotion and its expression are universally recognized.

-In the 1990s Ekman proposed an expanded list of emotions, this time including contempt.
+In the 1990s, Ekman proposed an expanded list of emotions, this time including contempt.